mara1t/hash_table_onplus/README.md

 **Launch**:
-  go to your console and then to your folder, which contains this prog and write "make launch" in order to compil and start the programm
+  1)in folder which contains prog write into the console "git clone git@github.com:username/repository.git" go to your console and then to your folder, which contains this prog and write "make launch" in order to compil and start the programm